 Costs are usually based on a user basis rather than business turn-over, and though many phone service companies offer clear and flat-rate pricing, some providers will seek to provide a personalized quote instead which can often cost more while allowing for extra options not normally available.

-Here then are the best in phone services for business, with our main choices featured, with additional options to consider following.
+Here then are the best business phone services, with our main choices featured, with additional options to consider following.

 - We've also featured the best IP phones.